DanielDJones/excaliburCRUDDemo/README.md

 # Before Using
 This framework is currently a heavy work in progress and is at the stage of technical demo, there are still planned security features missing from the current framework so please do not use on a public facing server without assessing the risks yourself.

+# Currently Missing
+- Finishing the update function for a guest book entry
+- Responseive desing in the UI, this is a project focused on the functionality for developers most commonly using desktop / laptops